-- 5 Fig. 8 assesses the performance of this offset controller.
+Fig. 8 assesses the performance of this offset controller.
 Binned by wind speed, the figure shows the median maintained offset.
 The offset here is computed by comparing the nacelle position of T4 with the measurement of wind direction recorded by the south sodar.
 Generally, the offsets are reasonably well achieved; however, there is a tendency toward undershoot.
 The undershoot could be an artifact of temporal averaging over periods with and without offset, which biases computed offsets toward zero.
+However, we suspect that the undershoot is actually occurring because of the fact that the actual controller is

-However, we suspect that the undershoot is actually occurring because of the fact that the actual controller is - 10 tracking an offset that is zero for most directions, except for a small band about the main waking direction.
+5 toward zero.
+However, we suspect that the undershoot is actually occurring because of the fact that the actual controller is tracking an offset that is zero for most directions, except for a small band about the main waking direction.
 As the wind speed and direction drift in and out of controlled areas, the averaging effect biases the offset toward zero.
 This bias could be accounted for in future controller design.